Today I want to share yet another travel experience during my winter vacation in Kyushu.

 Takachiho can be accessed by bus from either Kumamoto or Miyazaki (via Nobeoka).

-If you come from Miyazaki like me, you can take a train and then transfer to a bus at Nobeoka Station.
+If you head there from Miyazaki, you can take a train and then transfer to a bus at Nobeoka Station.

 There used to be a train station in Takachiho, but it’s not in use anymore (but maybe worth a visit for train / station fans!?).